Aleksandar Lutovac

-Aleksandar Lutovac (Александар Лутовац; born 28 June 1997) is a Serbian professional footballer who plays as a winger for Partizan.
+Aleksandar Lutovac (Александар Лутовац; born 28 June 1997) is a Serbian professional footballer who plays as a winger for Napredak Kruševac.

 Club career

 Rad

 With the Rad under-19 team, Lutovac won the national championship in the 2014–15 season, earning them a spot in the 2015–16 UEFA Youth League.
 He was subsequently promoted to the first-team squad, scoring the winning goal in a 2–1 away win over Vojvodina on his Serbian SuperLiga debut on 19 September 2015.
 Two months later, Lutovac signed his first professional contract with the club on a four-year deal.
 He netted his first brace in a 3–1 away victory at Mladost Lučani on 17 April 2016.
 In his first senior season with Rad, Lutovac made 23 league appearances and scored six goals.
 He also played regularly during the following 2016–17 season, netting four goals in 31 league appearances.
 On 3 March 2018, Lutovac scored his first hat-trick in a 5–0 home win over Borac Čačak.
 He was the team's top scorer in the 2017–18 Serbian SuperLiga with 11 goals.